pamanes/DevToolingInstallScripts/README.md

 - Winget is required to run these scripts, it is already installed on Windows 11.
 If you are using Windows 10 you may need to install it manually, look here: https://github.com/microsoft/winget-cli

-- run powershell as admin before running any scripts and execute the following (Administrator rights required for some scripts):
+- Run powershell as admin before running any scripts and execute the following (Administrator rights required for some scripts):

 	**Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**